 - System administrator: has administrative access to the entire instance.

 - Project administrator: has administrative access to one or more projects within the instance.
-If project administrators want to have publishing rights, they must also be designated as a publishing administrator.

 - Glossary administrator: has administrative access to glossary functionalities.